ucldc/ucldc-docs/docs/dams/faq.md

 <li><b>Technical Model</b>: Lightning Team 1C, which included technologists from 4 campuses and CDL, put forth a technical model for the UCLDC and recommended a platform for the DAMS.
 The team based these decisions on an analysis of vetted systems and a comparison of the systems relative to the requirements put forth by LT1A (described above).
 The team determined that Nuxeo held the greatest possibility for meeting the most requirements on the quickest possible timeline.
 Thus, they recommended it be implemented “as the first step towards a systemwide digital asset management system strategy.”<br><br>

-Meanwhile, mindful of growing interest on the campuses of participating in community development in this space, and particularly around the Fedora framework, the team recommended an additional “long-term strategy of participating in the library-specific Project Hydra and Islandora communities utilizing the Fedora (or Fedora Futures) repository framework.” (see page 10, http://libraries.universityofcalifornia.edu/groups/files/POT1_LT1C_finalreport_08Feb2012.pdf).</li>
+Meanwhile, mindful of growing interest on the campuses of participating in community development in this space, and particularly around the Fedora framework, the team recommended an additional “long-term strategy of participating in the library-specific Project Hydra and Islandora communities utilizing the Fedora (or Fedora Futures) repository framework.” (<a href="http://libraries.universityofcalifornia.edu/groups/files/POT1_LT1C_finalreport_08Feb2012.pdf">POT1 Lightning Team 1C report, p.
+10</a>).</li>

 </ul>